rhinolabs/ui-toolkit/packages/ui/README.md

 ## Components

-@rhinolabs/ui provides a comprehensive set of React components built on top of [shadcn/ui](https://ui.shadcn.com/).
-These components are designed to be:
+@rhinolabs/ui provides a comprehensive set of React components designed to be:

 - 🎨 **Customizable**: Built with Tailwind CSS
 - ♿️ **Accessible**: Following WCAG guidelines